Powerlearnproject/se-day1-assignment-Julie400/README.md

 System Testing: Testing the entire software system as a whole.
 Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
 Importance: It helps identify and fix defects early in the development process, leading to higher-quality software products.
 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
-Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.
+Define prompt engineering and discuss its importance in interacting with AI models.Prompt engineering is all about crafting questions or statements to get the best possible responses from AI models.
+Prompt engineering helps avoid getting confused by making your questions clear and specific, so the AI understands exactly what you need."

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt: "Write a story about a person who goes on a journey."
+Improved Prompt: "Write a 250-word short story about a 25-year-old female software engineer who embarks on a solo road trip from Kenya to the USA to overcome her fear of heights and find inspiration for her next coding project."